leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check Foo.fa
 ```

-When you declare that you are working in the namespace ``Foo``, every
+Inside the scope of the namespace ``Foo``, every
-identifier you declare has a full name with prefix "``Foo.``".
-Within
+identifier you declare is given a full name with prefix "``Foo.``".
-the namespace, you can refer to identifiers by their shorter names,
+Within the namespace, you can use the shorter names,
-but once you end the namespace, you have to use the longer names.
+but once you end the namespace, you must use the longer, *fully qualified* names.

 Unlike `section`, namespaces require a name.
-There is only one
+(There is only one
-anonymous namespace at the root level.
+anonymous namespace: the one at the root level.)

 The ``open`` command brings the shorter names into the current
 context.
 Often, when you import a module, you will want to open one or